Jonathan Metzer appears at inquest into death of man with Down’s Syndrome - Jul 2021

 Jonathan is regularly instructed by claimants in immigration matters, including for judicial review (see Immigration).
 He is also developing a practice in prison law, where has undertaken advisory work for long-sentence prisoners in relation to potential claims for judicial review under Article 5.
+He has recently represented families in a legal challenge to Coronavirus prison restrictions breaching right to family life (Article 8).

 He is appointed to the Attorney General’s C Panel of Civil Counsel.